arturmuller/battle-tracker-content/README.md

 Couple of pointers:

 - Use the terminology as it is used in the official materials.
+- Use the standard grammar rules of your language (eg. in English, most words in titles are capitalised, whereas in Spanish, usually only the first word is).
 - Use an [imperative](https://en.wikipedia.org/wiki/Imperative_mood) in the card titles (eg. "Deploy Reserves").
 The idea is that people who are already a bit familiar with the game can just read the titles as a kind of todo list and they'll know what's up.
 - Use passive voice in the card body (eg. "Players deploy any battle groups marked...").
 Given that these are rule explanations, it is beneficial to follow this form so that readers are clear who is the subject of each instruction.
 - Double check that page references match between the step content and the relevant source material in your language.